 The WIA also confers powers on Ofwat or the Secretary of State to impose financial penalties on Regulated Companies and the licensees introduced by the Water Act 2003.
 Ofwat and the Secretary of State have the power to fine such a company up to 10 per cent. (for each respective breach) of its turnover in the preceding business year if it has failed or is continuing to fail to comply with its licence conditions, standards of performance or other obligations.
 The penalty must also be reasonable in all the circumstances.
 The time limit for imposing such financial penalties was extended by the Water Act 2014 from 12 months to 5 years.
-A penalty may not be imposed later than five years from the contravention or failure except when a notice under section 22A(4) of the WIA (indicating the amount of the proposed penalty and the circumstances giving rise to a penalty) or under section 203(2) of the WIA (requiring the Regulated Company to provide information in relation to the contravention or failure, a penalty cannot be imposed unless a notice under section 22A(4) is served within three months of the final order or confirmation of the provisional order, or within six months of the provisional order if it is not confirmed.
+A penalty may not be imposed later than five years from the contravention or failure except when a notice under section 22A(4) of the WIA (indicating the amount of the proposed penalty and the circumstances giving rise to a penalty) or under section 203(2) of the WIA (requiring the Regulated Company to provide information in relation to the contravention or failure) is served during that period.
+Where a final or provisional order has been made in respect of a contravention or failure, a penalty cannot be imposed unless a notice under section 22A(4) is served within three months of the final order or confirmation of the provisional order, or within six months of the provisional order if it is not confirmed.

 Ofwat published an updated enforcement strategy in January 2017.
+This remains the most recent enforcement strategy.
 Ofwat confirmed that its approach to enforcement is risk-based and aimed at securing companies' compliance with their licence and statutory obligations.
 Ofwat stated that although it is willing to use all powers vested in it under relevant legislation to secure compliance, where it finds that a company has breached its licence or a statutory obligation, it may consider not opening a formal enforcement case if the company has taken appropriate steps to provide redress to customers or it may start formal proceedings but agree to reduce the penalty.
-Some contraventions (i.e. misreporting or causing harm to customers) will automatically result in enforcement action and in some instances, significant financial penalties.
+Some contraventions (i.e., misreporting or causing harm to customers) will automatically result in enforcement action and in some instances, significant financial penalties.

-The Water Industry Act 1991 (as amended by the Water Act 2003) also provides for situations where a new licensee has caused or contributed to a breach of a Regulated Company's licence or caused or contributed to a Regulated Company contravening a statutory or other requirement, or where a Regulated Company has caused or contributed to the breach of a new licensee's licence or caused or contributed to the breach of the latter's statutory or other requirements.
+The Water Act 2003 also provides for situations where a new licensee has caused or contributed to a breach of a Regulated Company's licence or caused or contributed to a Regulated Company contravening a statutory or other requirement, or where a Regulated Company has caused or contributed to the breach of a new licensee's licence or caused or contributed to the breach of the latter's statutory or other requirements.
 In those cases, Ofwat may impose an appropriate remedy.
 A Regulated Company may appeal a penalty order to the Court.
-The Court may cancel or reduce the penalty or extend the time-scale to pay.
+The Court may cancel or reduce the penalty or extend the timescale to pay.
 The requirement to pay the penalty is suspended until the case is determined.
 A financial penalty may not be imposed under this provision for an infringement if it is more appropriate to proceed under the Competition Act.